 But what if you have the same skills but your top value is “wealth” – to have plenty of money?
 You will find greater satisfaction working with employers in the financial marketplace or high technology where you have the opportunity to accumulate wealth more rapidly.

-However, what if you are like me, and you have two or three values that compete neck and neck?
+However, what if you are like me, and you have two or three values that compete for the top spot.

 There may be lifestyle values that also drive your decisions.
 For instance, when my son was young, I valued flexibility above all else.